The best cash ISAs February 2023

 - Could a best savings account be a better option?

 Think about how easily you want to access your money.
-ISAs vary from easy access which has no penalty fee on withdrawals, and then there's one to three fixed ISAs where your money is locked in, so there will be a penalty fee on withdrawals.
+ISAs vary from easy access which has no penalty fee on withdrawals, and then there's one to three fixed ISAs where your money is locked in for that period, so there will be a penalty fee on withdrawals.
 The longer the term of your ISA, the better the return.

 Always take into account your financial position as this will help you decide how long you want to lock your money in for.
 Think about emergency money that you may need to access too.